-As mentioned above, there has been a global shortage of 3M Novec solvents throughout most of 2022 because of issues with their Belgium facilities.
+As mentioned above, there has been a global shortage of 3M Novec solvents throughout most of 2022 because of issues with several of their facilities.
 With the latest announcement, there is no reason to assume the situation will improve.

 On top of that, it is clear in 3M’s announcement that stockpiling will be discouraged: “3M will manage customer last time buy requests based on availability of supply, and we will work with customers to determine specific needs and put in place an action plan to help ensure an orderly transition.
 3M does not currently anticipate stockpiling these products.”

 End-users that want to maintain control of their supply of high precision solvents for their critical cleaning needs should start the process of identifying and qualifying replacements as soon as possible.
 The alternative would be operating at the whims of global demand on a very restricted supply.